RichardChukwu/FSBWebMigration/README.md

-## Federal Scholarship Board Website Migration to Azure
+## Nigeria Federal Scholarship Board Website Migration to Azure

 ### Project Overview
 This project involves migrating the Federal Scholarship Board's website from an on-premises setup to Azure Cloud to streamline the scholarship verification and renewal process.
 The goal is to create a scalable, secure, and cost-effective solution that enables online submission, verification, and automated payment processes for scholarship applicants.